The Initial Value Problem for Singular SPDEs via Rough Paths: Introduction

-We call our ansatz \textit{perturbative} because the solution $\up$ of \eqref{periodic_problem_intro} is obtained using a variation of the arguments in \cite{OW} and $\ui$, which we call the ``initial boundary layer,'' can be obtained classically using bounds for the heat semigroup.
-We would like to note that the original motivation for our perturbative ansatz comes from the work of Gerencs\'{e}r and Hairer \cite{GH}, where the authors treat singular initial boundary value problems within the framework of regularity structures.

-Combining our perturbative ansatz with the framework suggested by \cite{OW}, we then search for solutions $\uf = \ui + \up \in C^{\alpha}(\R^2_+)$ that are periodic in space and modelled after the family $\left\{ (\vp +\vi)(\cdot, a_0) \right\}_{a_0}$, where $\vi(\cdot, a_0)$ denotes the solution of \eqref{ivp_linear_intro} with coefficients frozen at $a_0$ and initial condition $\uf_{int} - \vp(\cdot, a_0)$.
-This, of course, means that we must define new \textit{offline} products that now involve $\vi(\cdot,a_0)$; as is detailed in Section \ref{section:new_products}, this does not require any probabilistic input.
-The main novel contribution of the current work is the treatment of \eqref{ivp_linear_intro} contained in Propositions \ref{ansatz_IVP} and \ref{linear_IVP}.
-We notice that at this point it is already easy to point out one of the more technical problems we must overcome --notice that the initial conditions of $\vi$ and $\ui$ do not match-up.
+In this paper, injecting the framework of \cite{OW} with our perturbative ansatz, we search for solutions $\uf = \upa +\ui \in C^{\alpha}(\R^2_+)$ of \eqref{IVP_intro} that are periodic in space and modelled after the family $\left\{ (\vp +\vi)(\cdot, a_0) \right\}_{a_0 \in [\lambda,1]}$, where $v(\cdot, a_0)$ denotes the space-time periodic solution of \eqref{periodic_problem_intro} with coefficients frozen at $a_0$ (see \eqref{periodic_mean_free}) and $\vi(\cdot, a_0)$ denotes the solution of \eqref{ivp_linear_intro} with frozen coefficients and initial condition $\uf_{int} - \vp(\cdot, a_0)$ (see \eqref{constant_coeff_ivp_body}).
+This means that we must define new ``offline products'' involving $\vi(\cdot,a_0)$ --However, as we will see, calling these new products ``offline'' is a bit misleading as all of the ingredients are actually classical.
+With respect to the definition of the nonlinear term in \eqref{ivp_linear_intro}, notice that the initial conditions of $\vi$ and $\ui$ do not match-up --this is a technical detail that we must handle when showing the modelling of $\ui$ after $\vi$.